 What new rights will “data subjects” have?

 As a controller of EU citizens’ (data subjects) personal data, you will need to have a lawful reason to store or do something with a data subject’s personal data.
 One lawful reason is to get their explicit consent.
 Consent must be freely given, specific and informed.
 It must be obtained by a clear affirmative action that signifies agreement and must be verifiable (i.e. documented).

 Data subjects will be able to withdraw their consent for your right to control their data and they will have the right to request for inaccurate data to be corrected and to have a copy of the personal data that you hold about them.
 Furthermore, they will have the right to ask for the personal data you hold to be deleted.
 Such rights extend to your EU employees and you will need to review your employment contracts to ensure you have the appropriate legal foundations to process their data.

 Under GDPR, personal data belonging to EU citizens must be stored within the EU and may not be “exported” outside of the EU, unless specific assurances are given by non-EU sub processors, through legal agreements between data processors and any sub processors.
 These agreements must be approved by the European Data Commission.

-Will Workteam be GDPR compliant?
+Is Workteam GDPR compliant?

 Yes.
-We have already strengthened our security by using encryption to protect many of the areas of the product which can store personally identifiable information and related data.
+We have strengthened our security by using encryption to protect many of the areas of the product which can store personally identifiable information and related data.

 Although we store all of our customers’ data in the US, including our EU customers and any EU employees of our worldwide customers, we do so through Amazon Web Services and IBM databases, two trusted sub processors, which have entered into agreements with Workteam to provide sufficiently high levels of protection for the data we store - sufficient to satisfy the European Data Commission.